Academic or personal difficulties due to illness or other extenuating circumstances

 Students requiring special help or accommodations

-The AccessAbility Services Office (Needles Hall, Room 1401), collaborates with all academic departments to arrange appropriate accommodations for students with disabilities without compromising the academic integrity of the curriculum.
-If you require academic accommodations to lessen the impact of your disability, please register with the AccessAbility Services Office at the beginning of each academic term.
+AccessAbility Services (AAS) collaborates with all academic departments to arrange appropriate accommodations for students with functional limitations or disabilities without compromising the academic integrity of the curriculum.
+If you suspect that you may require certain academic accommodations to help make your experience more equitable, please contact AccessAbility Services at the beginning of each academic term (or as soon as possible).
+They will be happy to advise and support you through the process.